xability/maidr/README.md

    </html>
    ```

 3. Add your data: Include your data as a json schema directly in the HTML file.
-There should be a single `maidr` object with the following properties, or an array of objects if multiple charts exist on the page.
+There should be a single `maidr` object with the following properties, or an array of objects if multiple plots exist on the page.
 Your json schema may look like so: (values for demonstration purposes)

    ```javascript
    // a single plot